CleoMenezesJr/WhatsApp-ChatBot/README.md

 <p>
 If the program cannot find the contact, it may be far down in the chat list.
 I still don't know how to solve this.
 Bringing him into the most recent conversations solves this problem. :)
 </p>

-        self.enter_contact = str(input('''Enter the name of the person or group you want to start.
-    Attention: the name must be written exactly as it is in your WhatsApp:
-    >>'''))

-    input("Press Enter if you have already scanned and log in to WhatsApp.")